Colorado Journal of International Environmental Law and Policy

 S. James Anaya, Divergent Discourses About International Law, Indigenous Peoples, and Rights over Lands and Natural Resources: Toward a Realist Trend, 16 Colo.
 J. Int'l Envtl.
 L. & Pol'y 237 (2005), available at https://scholar.law.colorado.edu/articles/843.

 In this article renowned scholar S. James Anaya analyzes the divergent assessments of international law's treatment of indigenous peoples' demands to lands and natural resources.
 The author explores several strains of arguments that have been advanced within this debate, including state-centered arguments and human rights-based arguments.
 The author also examines the shortcomings of recurring interpretive approaches to international law that consider indigenous peoples' rights to land and resources.
 From this analysis the author identifies a more promising approach within the human rights framework--which he describes as a realist approach--that focuses on the confluence of values, power, and change.
 The author argues that the realist perspective offers a more pragmatic and ethical approach within the discourse of indigenous rights over lands and natural resources.

 Copyright protected.
 Use of materials from this collection beyond the exceptions provided for in the Fair Use and Educational Use clauses of the U.S. Copyright Law may violate federal law.
 Permission to publish or reproduce is required.

-Human Rights Law Commons, Indian and Aboriginal Law Commons, International Law Commons, Jurisprudence Commons, Law and Race Commons, Natural Resources Law Commons, Property Law and Real Estate Commons
+Human Rights Law Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, Jurisprudence Commons, Law and Race Commons, Natural Resources Law Commons, Property Law and Real Estate Commons